-AH213 Basic Procedure Coding Systems CU 3:6,6,6
+AH213 Basic Procedure Coding Systems Prerequisite: AH212

-Prerequisite: AH212

-This course provides the student with in-depth coverage of procedural coding utilizing the HCPCS coding system composed of Current Procedure Terminology (CPT) and national codes.
+This course provides the student with in-depth coverage of procedural coding using the HCPCS coding system composed of Current Procedure Terminology (CPT) and national codes.
 The course includes detailed application of the CPT classification system for inpatient and outpatient services.
 Emphasis includes Evaluation and Management, Anesthesia, Surgery, Radiology, Pathology and Laboratory and Medicine codes, as well as the use of modifiers.
-Student will applies coding and billing principles through the use of exercises and health management software.
+Student will apply coding and billing principles through the use of exercises and health management software.